dnndev/xmp-docs/examples/5_displaying-feedback-form-data.md

       </DetailTemplate>
     </xmod:template>
     ```
-    Most of the template should be familiar from previous walkthrough's.
+    Most of the template should be familiar from previous tutorial's.
 We've highlighted some areas of interest:.

     **Add Button**